 With a lofting kit, you will need to tighten the peg.
 And if you use standard bed risers, you’ll need to fasten the tightening screws until the leg extension is securely attached to the bed.

-Repeat this process with all four legs, and you will bed done (well, almost).
+Repeat this process with all four legs.

 Step 4 – Test the Strength of the Bed Extension